-Feelings of nervousness or discomfort in social situations are not necessarily signs of social anxiety, because everyone’s natural comfort level is different.
-Rather, abnormally strong feelings of fear and anxiety over social situations can indicate the presence of social anxiety, especially if these feelings are interfering with one’s daily life.
+Feelings of nervousness or discomfort in social situations are not necessarily signs of social anxiety because everyone’s natural comfort level is different.
+However, when someone exhibits abnormally strong feelings of fear and anxiety over social situations, it might be time to consider anxiety treatment, especially if these intense feelings hinder daily life.

-There are many symptoms of social anxiety, and while they may not be present, those diagnosed usually exhibit more than one during the course of their condition.
+There are many symptoms of social anxiety, and while they may not be present, those diagnosed usually exhibit more than one during their condition.
 The symptoms of social anxiety can be broken down into physical and emotional behaviors for easy recognition.

 Some of the emotional symptoms of social anxiety include:

 - Avoidance of doing things out of fear of embarrassment